ramu-nukavarapu/MachineLearning/2 Python_Basics/README.md

 - It is a dynamically typed language, you don’t need to declare the type of a variable
 - It runs on various OS including windows, mac, Linux.

+# Jupyter Notebook
+All the concepts covered in this module are practically covered in the [Notebook.](/2%20Python_Basics/Python_Basics.ipynb)

 # Basics in Python

 ## Variables